salesforce/lwc-rfcs/text/0000-spellcheck-global-attribute.md

 ## Summary

-When setting the attribute `spellcheck` of a **custom element** in a component template, the rendered element does not reflect the attribute properly.
-This proposal introduces support `spellcheck` and alike global attributes when used in LWC custom elements.
+When setting the attribute `spellcheck` of a **custom element** in a component template, the rendered element does not reflect correctly the attribute into the DOM.
+This proposal introduces support for `spellcheck` and alike global attributes when used in LWC custom elements.

 ## Back-pointers